Asexuality Top Ten

 - "You must be religious."
 Hahahaha.
 This could not be farther from the truth.
 First of all I'm not religious in any "Christian" sense, so no, my religion does not forbid me to sleep with people outside of marriage.
 Secondly, my path is under the Pagan umbrella, and in most Pagan circles, the physical expression of love is not considered some sort of sin.
 I don't care one way or another if someone wants to have sex.
 I'm just not into sex myself.

 - "Why do you think sex is so bad?"
 Answer: I don't, asshole!
 Actually my views on sex are pretty liberal.
-I am not cool with folks who screw anything that moves without being responsible, or do it while misleading their partners (such as saying they'll start a relationship and then leaving in the morning).
+I am not cool with folks who screw anything that moves without responsibly attending to protection, or do it while misleading their partners (such as saying they'll start a relationship and then leaving in the morning).
 But I don't think marriage is necessary, and I don't think that sex is dirty or unclean or unholy.
 It's a physical celebration of what I think *should* be a relationship started between like minds.
 Nothing wrong with it at all, if it's your bag, baby.
 Asexual people are not looking down on you; they don't think they're better than you.
 They just aren't attracted to people.

 - "Want me to come over and show you what it's like, no strings attached, so you can decide if you like it or not?"
 I'm so sure it's for my benefit, jerk.
 See, I'm really not interested in trying it to see if I like it.
 I have a feeling I'd have at least *some* interest in it *before* the act, as everyone else seems to.
 I haven't liked any of the other things you folks seem to think are so cool, including kissing and other "foreplay" type things, so I have doubts as to whether the "real thing" would suddenly excite me.
 Typically, women tend to like foreplay *more* than "the act," and since I rarely even like cuddling and have never had any rush of passion from being kissed, I very much doubt it would be as good for me as it was for you.